Sherryasamoah/airline-passenger-satisfaction/README.md

    **Operational Friction**: Visualized via stacked histograms, confirming that Departure Delay in Minutes directly and negatively correlates with satisfaction, causing a proportional rise in the "Neutral or Dissatisfied" segment as delay time increases.
    **Service Thresholds**: Identified that service ratings must maintain a minimum score of 3/5 to avoid dissatisfaction, with ratings of 4 or 5 providing a disproportionate boost to satisfaction (non-linear effect).

- ## **2. Data Preprocessing & Feature Engineering**
+ ## ** Data Preprocessing & Feature Engineering**
 Preparing the data for high-performance classification models:

 **Missing Value Imputation**: Handled missing values (primarily in Arrival Delay in Minutes) using Median Imputation, a robust method suitable for skewed delay distributions.

 **Encoding**: Applied One-Hot Encoding to nominal categorical features (Gender, Type of Travel) to prevent the model from misinterpreting them as ordinal.

-   ** Scaling**: Applied StandardScaler to continuous numerical features (Age, Flight Distance, Delays) to normalize their scale and ensure equal contribution during modeling.
+**Scaling**: Applied StandardScaler to continuous numerical features (Age, Flight Distance, Delays) to normalize their scale and ensure equal contribution during modeling.

 **Data Integrity Check**: Crucially, steps were taken to prevent data leakage, ensuring the predictive model was trained without access to the target variable's numerical representation, leading to a valid and generalizable result.

-   ** Model Training and Evaluation **
+## ** Model Training and Evaluation **
     Multiple classification algorithms were tested (including Decision Tree and XGBoost) before selecting the optimal ensemble method.

     **Model**: Tuned Random Forest Classifier.